RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 - Avionics package must interface with the gimbal.
 - Avionics package must guide rocket on course.
 - Avionics package must stabilise the rocket so it stands in an upright position while preparing for launch.
-- Avionics package logical database will be human readable in the form of a text file.
+- Avionics package logical database will be comprehensible in the form of a text file.
 - Avionics package should be comprised of fixated and durable components.
 - Avionics package in the rocket must interface intuitively with the base station.
 - Avionics package must ensure onboard power management can cope with each stage of the rocket's execution.